pragmatic-objects/oo-atom/ATOM_SPECIFICATION.md

 Atoms define a set of requirements on equality.
 The rules are:
 - [x] Two atoms are equal, if and only if they are instance of the same class and their fields are equal.

+The fields of Atom classes are compared following these rules:
-- [x] A field of two Atoms is compared by `equals` method
+- [x] If field is of Atom type, it is compared by `equals` method.
+- [x] If field is of non-Atom type, it is compared by reference, unless the object, referenced by a field is annotated by `@Atom` annotation.
 - [x] Atom aliases must always delegate calling `equals` and `hashCode` methods to super class.

-OO-Atom project generates `equals`/`hashCode` methods implicitly for Atom-compliant classes.